edpuzino/career_coaching/Code_201/Partner_Power_Hour_Report.md

 # Weekly Partner Power Hour Report

-At the end of the week, Code Fellows often hosts a lunchtime (12:15-1:00pm) presentation by our industry partners.
-These presentations are intended to give you an opportunity to hear some direct industry perspectives on a wide variety of topics and also meet individuals from the industry.
+Code Fellows hosts regular presentations by our industry partners.
+These presentations are intended to give students an opportunity to hear some direct industry perspectives on a wide variety of topics, and also meet individuals from the industry.

 ## Instructions

-- Please get your lunch, and be seated promptly
+- Please be seated by the starting time of the presentation.
-- Don't be afraid of the front row
+- Don't be afraid of the front row!
-- Be respectful: keep your eyes off of phones & laptops during the talk
+- Be respectful: keep your eyes off of phones & laptops during the talk.
-- Move quietly around campus when someone is speaking
+- Move quietly around campus when someone is speaking.
-- After the session, figure out how to connect with presenter(s) on LinkedIn, and take the opportunity to learn more about their company
+- After the session, figure out how to connect with presenter(s) on LinkedIn, and take the opportunity to learn more about their company.

 ## Please answer the following questions in the Canvas assignment text field.